 - Awardees will be required to submit to the IRC a progress report 6 months after the award commences and a final report on completion of the project.
-The IRC will provide templates for these two reports. - Awardees will be required to submit a short report (15-20 pages) and a presentation on the outcomes of the project to DFA (Irish Aid), DoE and DCEDIY on completion of the project.
+IRC will provide templates for these two reports. - Awardees will be required to submit a short report (15-20 pages) and a presentation on the outcomes of the project to DFA (Irish Aid), DoE and DCEDIY on completion of the project.

-Appendix 5 Strand 10: Exploring Policing and Community Safety New Foundations Award Funded by the Policing Authority Up to two awards will be made under this strand This award will be 9 months in duration
+Strand 10: Exploring Policing and Community Safety New Foundations Award Funded by the Policing Authority 1 award will be made under this strand This award will be 9 months in duration